Bachelor of Speech Pathology

 Equipment and facilities

-Students have access to laboratories, enabling quality learning experiences for anatomy, physiology and neurology, and also clinical learning spaces within on-campus clinics.
+Students have access to extensive library resources and to laboratories, enabling quality learning experiences for anatomy, physiology and neurology; speech pathology units and clinical learning spaces within on-campus clinics.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.